Inclusion.

 Material trapped inside a crystal as it formed, such as another mineral, a gas bubble, or a pocket of liquid.

 An inclusion is anything that found itself caught inside a crystal while the host was growing.
-It can be another mineral, a tiny pocket of fluid left over from the growing solution, a bubble of gas, or even a thin slice of the surrounding rock.
+It can be another mineral (a solid inclusion), a tiny pocket of fluid left over from the growing solution (a fluid inclusion), a bubble of gas (a gas inclusion), or even a thin slice of the surrounding rock.
+Mineralogists also distinguish protogenetic inclusions (older than the host, swept up as it grew), syngenetic inclusions (formed at the same time), and epigenetic inclusions (introduced later, often along a fracture).
 Inclusions are common, often beautiful, and frequently the most interesting thing about a piece.